if you would like to support my site hosting fees and help keep Haembase #FOAMed forever you can do so here!

 • Expensive, DVT side effects

-• Very short therapy with IV Iron +/- daily ESA in one week prior to surgery
+• Very short therapy with IV Iron +/- ESA +/- B12&Folate in the week prior to surgery

 • Shown to reduce transfusion requirement

-• But did not report on safety or adverse outcomes
+• But did trial not report on safety or adverse outcomes